 5. Controls Phosphorus Levels

-PTH increases phosphorus excretion through urine.
-This maintains a healthy calcium–phosphate balance, which is essential for bone mineralization and metabolic stability.
+PTH also influences phosphorus balance by increasing its excretion through the kidneys.
+Maintaining the correct calcium–phosphorus ratio is essential for proper bone mineralization and metabolic stability.

 Causes of Low iPTH Levels